AravindReddy45/WebMobile-2021Fall/ICP2/README.md

-# Web and Mobile Programming -- ICP1
+# Web and Mobile Programming -- ICP2

-This repository contains source and documentation of installations of all the required software.
+This directory contains basic html tags and css file linking with the html file and a cube-shaped color grid is created with CSS styling.